-Social events include monthly pot-luck and club meetings during the winter months with some featuring equine-related guest speakers, a Thanksgiving potluck, a holiday party with year-end awards, and ride-outs such as clinics and trail rides.
+Social events include monthly club meetings during the winter months with some featuring equine-related guest speakers, a Thanksgiving dinner, a holiday party with year-end awards, and ride-outs such as clinics and trail rides.

-If you are interested in joining the St. Vrain Roundup Club please complete a SVRC 2019 Membership Application.
-You should also download and complete waivers (2019 BCF Waiver – Adult and 2019 BCF Waiver – Youth) for each family member planning to join.
 The club depends heavily on its members to put on shows and events.
 Club members provide the support for club shows (flagging, announcing, ribbons, etc.).
-Every member is encouraged to participate in a committee.
+Use SignUp Genius to pick your shows and volunteer roles.
+Every member is encouraged to volunteer at two or more shows and participate in a committee.
 Committees coordinate social events and show support.

 SVRC started in approximately 1956 in Longmont.
 Some of the original members still participate and have grandchildren in the club.
 The club originally met at a small arena just west of 9th and Hover.
 In the early 1960s an arena was built on the Selby’s property, which can still be seen (a little worn, but still there) just south of the Diagonal on 95th Street.
 The club currently uses membership dues and profits from shows to rent the facilities at the Boulder County Fairgrounds.